sypherphoenix/Dynamic-Stages/Stages/Green Greens/README.md

 ![v0.7a](overview.png "v0.7a")
 ![v0.7a](bounds.png "v0.7a")
 # Notes
 This stage is really fun.
 The ledges have small slopes, and many characters can Doraki (not Fox, though).
 The blast height is even lower than Yoshi's Story, but without a top platform, it doesn't feel like it.
+The side blastzones are unchanged from the vanilla stage, so many characters can still utilize their recoveries.

 # Current Changes
 * Blast height: 197 -> 222